-As legal specialists acting for GPs across the country, we’re experts at understanding the commercial challenges you face.
+As legal specialists acting for GP practices across the country, we’re experts at understanding the commercial challenges you face.
 We know you’ve got to keep on top of medical advances, regulatory changes and patient demand—and still find time to manage property, partnerships, super-partnerships and all types of collaboration: from informal alliances through to full practice mergers.

 We understand commissioning arrangements, funding, policy and primary care contracting better than any other law firm.
 This allows our specialist team to quickly provide practical, cost effective solutions that let you focus on your patients, staff and business.

 Next steps for primary care networks (PCNs)

 In order to realise the ambitions of the NHS Long Term Plan and maximise the opportunities that are available, PCNs will need to continue to develop.